Additional Book Information

 The Door is a valuable document of a vital relationship.

-The Door is a marvelous book dominated by female characters.
+The Door is a marvellous book dominated by female characters.

 —The Times (London)